 The optimised link state routing (OLSR) is a proactive routing protocol which relies on periodical broadcast of routing packets.
 However, due to the one-to-many relationship of broadcast traffic, the delivery of these packets can not be guaranteed by underlying MAC protocol, particularly in a congested condition.
 In this paper, the possible routing pathologies and failures of OLSR in a congested network are explored.
 In addition, a hybrid routing protocol which integrates OLSR with Reactive Route Recovery (OLSR-R3) is proposed to rectify the erratic routing behaviour described in this paper.
 Simulation studies are presented which show that the proposed solution is effective in addressing the underlining problems.

-Wang, JC, Abolhasan, M, Franklin, DR & Safaei, F 2009, 'Characterising the Behaviour of IEEE 802.11 Broadcast Transmissions in Ad Hoc Wireless LANs', Proceedings of 2009 IEEE International Conference on Communications (ICC 2009), IEEE International Confernece on Communications, IEEE, Dresden, Germany, pp. 1-5.View/Download from: UTS OPUS or Publisher's site
+Wang, JC, Abolhasan, M, Franklin, DR & Safaei, F 2009, 'Characterising the Behaviour of IEEE 802.11 Broadcast Transmissions in Ad Hoc Wireless LANs', Proceedings of 2009 IEEE International Conference on Communications (ICC 2009), IEEE International Confernece on Communications, IEEE, Dresden, Germany, pp. 1-5.View/Download from: Publisher's site